-Nintendo successfully won a copyright lawsuit in Tokio against the local company MariCar Inc., an operator of a go-kart service which provides its customers with costumes that look alike Nintendo’s famous game characters.
+Nintendo successfully won a copyright lawsuit in Tokyo against the local company MariCar Inc., an operator of a go-kart service that provides its customers with costumes that look alike Nintendo’s famous game characters.

 In contrast with many countries around the world, it is possible to drive a kart on public roads in Japan.

-The Court agreed with this claim and imposed a compensation.
+The Court agreed with this claim and imposed compensation.

-This case is a good example of many similar practices, not only in Japan, where companies use famous characters for different entertainments or advertisements without receiving the necessary copyrights from the relevant owners.
+This case is a good example of many similar practices, not only in Japan, where companies use famous characters for different entertainment or advertisements without receiving the necessary copyrights from the relevant owners.

 Source: The Japan Times